 Certain separately chartered legal entities whose activities are related to those of the University exist primarily to provide financial assistance and other support to the University and its educational programs.
-These entities include The Lander Foundation (the "Foundation") and the Lander Alumni Association (the "Alumni Association").
-The activities of these entities are not included in the University's financial statements, however the University's statements include transactions between the University and these related parties.
+These entities include The Lander Foundation and the Lander Alumni Association (Alumni Association).